bigmlcom/python/docs/api_sketch.rst

 BigML Bindings: Modeling and prediction process
 ===============================================

-After going through our ``Quick Start`` section that introduced **BigML**’s set of ML resources, you may still be left with a few questions, such as:
+After going through our ``Quick Start`` section that introduced some ML resources in **BigML**, you may still be left with a few questions, such as:

 - how do I change my fields' types?